CmlLib/CmlLib.Core-wiki/MLaunchOption.md

 **Type: int**  _Optional_

 Set the resolution of Minecraft.
 It works when value of two options is bigger than 0.
-If one of these option is negative, ArgumentException will be thrown.
 Old minecraft version doesn't support this option.
+If one of these option is negative, `ArgumentException` will be thrown.

 ### DockName